 Now that you know how to make a victory roll, the rest of pin-up style is simple.
 To create this double roll situation, you’ll start by curling all your hair into ringlets going the same direction.
 After each curl is done, roll it back up and pin it to your head with a no-crease scalp.
 Skip front section of your hair, which will become two victory rolls.

-Once you’ve mastered the double victory roll updo, you’re on your way to becoming a pin-up pro.
+Once you’ve mastered the victory roll, you’re on your way to becoming a pin-up pro.
 Using the style you’ve already learned, you can create dozens of looks.

-Case in point: the double victory roll ponytail, which is best for ladies with very long hair.
+Case in point: the victory twist, which is best for ladies with medium or very long hair.
 To make this style work for you, you’ll want to follow the same roll creation process detailed above.
-Then, curl the rest of your mane without setting it.
-Gather the hair into a low ponytail and secure it, decorating the style with an oversized satin bow.
-If you don’t have any ribbon available, feel free to use a beautifully printed scarf to accent the style.
+If you don’t have any ribbon available, feel free to use a beautifully printed scarf or embellished pins to accent the style.

 When your curls are complete, unpin your top section of hair.
 Starting at the end of your lengths, roll the bun rat in toward your hairline.
 Be sure you’re rolling under, not over, curving the rat into a slightly bent U-shape when you’re finished.
 Then, pin and spray your new faux bangs.

 If you love this style, don’t be afraid to use it for everything pin up: ponytails, buns, and the like.
 Bumper bangs are a quick, easy fix for second-day hair.

 Here’s a lazy day style, one you can conquer if you have 10 minutes before running out the door.
 Start with a cropped cut in an unconventional color, using either your natural wave or pro-created perm to maximize the flirty texture.
 For an added pin-up touch, tie a patterned scarf around your head and head out for the day!